 I want to show you how to get paid to read books.
 In fact, I know several people that make extra money with books.
 Ready to learn about them?
 Let’s dive in.

 Imagine that you are sitting in your garden, and sunbeams are gently licking your face.
 Lazily sipping a cold drink; you indulge in your most favorite hobby – reading a book.
 You could spend whole days like this.
 It could last forever.
 Oh, if only you could get paid to read books.

 I’m here to tell you that you can.
 Well, maybe it won’t let you leave your job and become a millionaire.
 But you can earn a few bucks on the side doing something you enjoy.
 There are several different ways of making money connected with reading books.

 1. Get Paid To Review Books

 After you’ve read a book, you think a lot about it.
-There’s a need in you to share an opinion about what you’ve read.
+There’s a need for you to share an opinion about what you’ve read.
 You want to express how you feel about this book.
 Yet, it may happen that people close to you are not bookworms like you.
 They don’t share the passion for the particular genre you love.

 Luckily, we live in the Internet era, where you can effortlessly connect with thousands of freaks like you.
 With one click, you can share your opinions and insights with book lovers all around the world.